MuhammedReza07/ti-84-plus-ce-video/README.md

 # Monochrome Video Player for the TI-84 Plus CE

-By Muhammed R. and Lukas Broström
+By Muhammed R. and Lukas Broström <br>
 DD1349, Group Project

 > **Rule 86:** If it exists, you can play *Bad Apple* on it <br> - *The Rules of the Internet*